enterprisemodules/oracle_demo/workshop/7-secure-your-database.md

 # Secure your database

 A standard installed Oracle database is pretty open.
 Meaning insecure.
 The Center For Internet Security (CIS) has defined a benchmark for Oracle database security.
-With Puppet it is pretty easy to apply this benchmark to your database and make your database secure.
+With Puppet, it is pretty easy to apply this benchmark to your database and make your database secure.

 ## Apply the CIS benchmark

 Go to the directory `/etc/puppetlabs/code/environments/production/hieradata/` and open the file `edit_in_workshop.yaml`.
 This file contains all the node-specific data.
 Now look for the line that starts with `role`.
-It now contains the string : `role::database`.
+It now contains the string: `role::database`.
 To make your database a secured database, you need to change it to `role::secured_database`.

 ## First noop Puppet run

-When you run Puppet now for the first time, it wil start inspecting the security and directly fix it.
+When you run Puppet now for the first time, it will start inspecting the security and directly fix it.
 This is probably not what you want right now.
-For now to see what it will change, we will use the `--noop` switch for Puppet.
+For now, to see what it will change, we will use the `--noop` switch for Puppet.

 ``` bash
 puppet apply site.pp --noop